 Venus Williams is one of the greatest female tennis players.
-Recently, she as forced to withdraw from the Madrid Open because of lower back problems.
+Recently, she was forced to withdraw from the Madrid Open because of lower back problems.
 She also withdrew from Miami for the same reasons this year.
 Clearly, this has not been a good year for Venus.
-Knowing the types of people most professional sports figures have access to, she has likely had access to some knowledgeable doctors and therapist but still, she is unable to compete.
+Knowing the types of people most professional sports figures have access to, she has likely had access to some knowledgeable doctors and therapists but still, she cannot compete.
 Are Venus and her doctors missing something?
 How much core stabilization training can one do until they realize they are not recovering the way they are supposed to?

 Here is an analysis from a different point of view.

 While doing research into what may be going on with Venus, I found a number of photos of her that allowed us to look at her body style.
 As per the book Cheating Mother Nature, what you need to know to beat chronic pain, the first thing that is noticeable is that Venus has feet that turn out.
 It also turns out, that her right foot toes out more than her left.
 To most people, this would mean very little.
 To those who understand that our individual body styles have ramifications, we need to look further to find some answers.